pixie-io/docs.px.dev/content/en/tutorials/pixie-101/service-health.md

 <svg title='' src='use-case-tutorials/service.png'/>
 :::

-> This view shows us that the service's latency values have been consistent over the time window.
+> This view shows us that the service's latency values have been consistent over the selected time window.

 7. Scroll down to the **Sample of Slow Requests** table and expand the `REQ_PATH` column.

 > If this service handles multiple kinds of requests, this table can help identify if there is a particular request type that is much slower.

 > This table shows individual requests, so we will see the full path with URL parameters filled in (for example, `/restaurants/123`).
-However, Pixie makes it possible to drill down into individual logcial endpoints (for example, `/restaurants/*`).
+However, Pixie makes it possible to drill down into individual logical endpoints (for example, `/restaurants/*`).

-## Service Endpoint Health
+## Endpoint Performance

 Request latency can vary greatly by endpoint, especially if one of the requests is more database intensive.
 However, when there are wildcards (url parameters) in your request paths, it can be difficult to drill down into a particular endpoint.